Mozza7/SpaceEngineer-Server-Mods/README.md

-# SpaceEngineers dedicated server add mods - STEAM
+# SpaceEngineers dedicated server add mods - STEAM ONLY

-USAGE
+**USAGE**

+**NOGUI:**
-1. Place the downloaded EXE file in a folder with your Sandbox_config.sbc (see below) file and a text file named mods.txt
+1. Place the downloaded EXE file in a folder with your Sandbox_config.sbc (see below) file and a text file named mods.txt with links to workshop items as per below example
-2. Run the exe
+2. Run SE_mods-nogui.exe

+**GUI:**
+1. Run SE_mods-gui.exe
+2. Select your Sandbox_config.sbc file, if not complete already, edit your mods.txt file, hit submit

+**Having trouble?**

+**File Not Found Error:**
+-This error indicates Sandbox_config.sbc could not be found.
+Please check the path you have selected, and ensure you have selected the Sandbox_config.sbc file

+**Permission Error:**
+-This error indicates you do not have permissions to read/write Sandbox_config.sbc.
+You may need to copy the file to a place your system has permissions and select this as the location, then manually overwrite the original

+**It's not writing my mods to Sandbox_config.sbc:**
+-Ensure mods.txt has been edited and is in the SAME location as the exe (use the Edit mods.txt button to ensure you are editing the correct file)
+-Check that you are using STEAM mods, at this time only STEAM is supported
+-Check the below example mods.txt to ensure you are formatting correctly

 See below for an example mods.txt file, and how to ensure your Sandbox_config.sbc is setup ready.
 The script will save any mods you have already added, and only add new ones.